shakfu/cyfaust/scripts/README.md

 - `setup_libfaust_llvm.sh`: downloads, builds llvm faust.

-- `build_wheel.py`: example of solving macos wheel building on github runners which default to `universal2` wheel builds.
+- `build_wheel.py`: example of solving macos wheel building issues on github runners which default to `universal2` wheel builds.

 - contents of the `scripts/static` folder, contains scripts which were use to parse and generate code and also for a prior cmake-based build.